Updated 12/06/2026 11:00 UAE LT

 Kuwait

-- Presently no stoppage of operations reported, and no official information from the port authorities.
+- All ports are fully operational.
+No stoppage of operations has been reported, and no official information from the port authorities.

 - Shuaiba and Shuwaikh Port ISPS Level: 2